 During the Wings Over Myrtle Beach air show at the end of April, our local NBC affiliate, WMBF, ran a series of segments about the military history of the former Myrtle Beach Air Force Base which is now The Market Common District.
 Come to The Market Common and explore the military history that can be found here.
 See the planes that were once used here on display at Warbird Park.
 While there or in Valor Park, note the the large maps that indicate the location of more than 150 historical markers that are found throughout the District.
 Make a day of it.
 Dine, shop and learn about the history of the Myrtle Beach Air Force Base.
 Here is a link to one of the WMBF segments: http://www.wmbfnews.com/story/38064837/a-look-back-at-the-myrtle-beach-air-force-base

-The Farmers Market season will begin the first Saturday in May and continue each Saturday until the end of September, May 5th – September 29th.
-Purveyors of produce, baked goods and handmade items will be set up from 10 AM to 3 PM all along Deville that will blocked off for that purpose.
+The Farmers Market season will continue each Saturday until September 29th.
+Purveyors of produce, baked goods and handmade items will be set up from 10 AM to 3 PM all along Deville Street that will be blocked off for that purpose.

 The Market Common is pleased to announce the addition of 810 Bowling to the growing tenant mix, set to open in late spring or early summer of 2018 in the space formerly occupied by Piggly Wiggly.
 810 will be a premium complex featuring a myriad of other entertainment options in addition to bowling, including: billiards, board games, corn hole, darts, shuffleboard, and table tennis.
 The facility will feature upscale décor with a contemporary aesthetic, and a full service experience for guests.
 Serving gourmet food, craft beers and inventive cocktails that can be enjoyed on luxurious couches at each lane or in the well-appointed dining room, 810 is sure to be a local’s favorite.
 Consider it the go-to place to take your date, yourself, or your friends and family of all ages for comfort food and affordable entertainment.
 It will also be perfect for birthday parties or any special event.